sx-bet/sx-bet-api-docs/source/includes/_orders.md

 Note that pre-game has a built-in betting delay of 2s and in-game betting has a built-in betting delay of 5s.
 This is added to guard against toxic flow and high spikes in latency from the bookmaker's side.
 It is effectively protection for the bookmaker.
 If the odds change within that delay time, the order will be cancelled and an error will be thrown.

-To fill orders on sportx.bet via the API, make sure you first enable betting by following the steps [here](#enabling-betting)
+To fill orders on sx.bet via the API, make sure you first enable betting by following the steps [here](#enabling-betting)

 <aside class="notice">
 Your assets must be on Polygon to place bets.